Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Configure your own Terms & Conditions specific to your services or webshop.

 == Description ==
 Complianz - Terms & Conditions is a stand-alone plugin from Complianz.io.
-A simple, but in-depth wizard will configure Terms & Conditions for your own website or for those of your clients.
+A simple, but in-depth wizard will configure a Terms & Conditions page for your own website or for those of your clients.

 == Features ==
-* A simple and in-depth wizard to configure the Terms & Conditions specified to your needs or the needs of your clients.
+* A simple but in-depth wizard to configure the Terms & Conditions specified to your needs or the needs of your clients.
-* Includes specific paragraphs for affiliate marketing, webshops, digital and physical goods and services and other variables.
+* Includes specific paragraphs for affiliate marketing, webshops, digital and physical goods and services, and other variables.
 * Optional are paragraphs about minimum age requirements, revocation page, accessibility policy and user created content.
 * A full-featured Terms & Conditions applicable to most businesses and personal endeavours, and available for editing if needed.
 * Can be used stand-alone or fully integrated with the Complianz-GDPR/CCPA Cookie consent plugin.